Robinhood Investing Review: 4 reasons why Robinhood is bad

 You may be surprised that I am actually not recommending Robinhood trading.
 Everywhere you look on the web it seems that everyone is singing its praises.
 Millennials and beginning investors have flocked to it; I’ve had 2 or 3 of my friends ask me if I wanted to sign up through their referral link.

-Below I explain why I do not recommend this brokerage trading account and why you should consider other options when investing in the stock market.
+Below I explain why I do not recommend this brokerage trading account and why you should consider other options when investing in the stock market or cryptocurrency.

 Robinhood Trading History